formal-land/formal.land/docs/audit.md

 Our verification process can **follow code changes** to re-check only what changed.
 This means that verification work can remain useful across releases instead of being recreated from zero each time.

 Our tools are **open source**, documented, and available on our [GitHub](https://github.com/formal-land).
 We rely on the proof system Rocq so that the verification work remains inspectable and maintainable on your side as well.

-The typical price for our subscription is **$20,000 per month** for one **engineer** available full time for your project to **specify and formally verify your code**.
-You can stop the subscription at any time or have someone half-time for half the price.

 <!-- Contact us on [📧 &#099;&#111;&#110;&#116;&#097;&#099;&#116;&#064;formal&#046;&#108;&#097;&#110;&#100;](mailto:contact@formal.land) to get started! -->